Primis1/Obsidian-Vault/Finance/Sheets/Balance Sheet/Balance Sheet.md

 - #### Liability - responsibilities of company. what company `owes`, obligations to pay, deliver goods, contracted services

 	- ##### #Current-liabilities (within 1 year):
 		- **Account payable** - cost of goods, for use in company.
-Often purchased from another business and must be paid soon
+Often purchased from another business and must be paid soon.
+Cash that we owe, and must pay in near future to keep business operating

 		- **Short-term debt** - borrowing due within one year, such as loans